 What is important is seldom urgent, and what is urgent is seldom important.

 It was from that quote that the concept of the Eisenhower Matrix was born, a concept which has been talked about in many famous books including First Things First and The 7 Habits of Highly Effective People by Steven Covey where it became a foundational component of his time management approach.
-While the concept and framework are not new, they are just as relevant today as we plan our work (and personal) tasks.
-In fact taking a thoughtful approach to work using the Eisenhower Matrix may be even more important today with the rapidly increasing pace of business and information.
+While the concept isn’t new, it is just as relevant today as we plan our work.
+In fact working smarter using the Eisenhower Matrix is even more important today than ever in history.

-When you look at the matrix you can see that there are some key activity buckets that you can group your tasks into:
+When you look at the matrix you can see there are some key activity buckets to group your tasks into:

 - Urgent and Important – Necessity